-- Substation topology (including generator substations), facility connectivity, and physical location upon request (State and Global Positioning Satellites (GPS) coordinates) - Equipment names or designations - Facility physical characteristics including impedances, transformer taps, transformer taps, transformer taps, transformer nominal voltages, etc. - Facility limits and ratings - · Voltage control information and recommended set-points - Recommended contingencies to be studied - Protective device clearing times, as appropriate, to support Real-Time transient stability analysis - Buses, breakers, switches, and injections or shunts such as Loads, Capacitors, SVCs, etc. - Lines and series devices (reactors or series capacitors) - Transformers and phase shifters - Generator auxiliary, station service, or common service loads (MW & MVAR) - Generator step-ups to be modeled for BES generators - Generator 'D' curve limits - Real-Time analog and equipment status telemetry for transmission elements, including, but not limited to: - o Breaker, switch, or other equipment status required to determine connectivity - Real (MW) and reactive (MVAR) power flow for lines, transformers (high or low-side), phase shifters

-- o Real (MW) and reactive (MVAR) for loads and/or other injections as appropriate - o Reactive (MVAR) power flow for caps, SVCs
+- Substation topology (including generator substations), facility connectivity, and physical location upon request (State and Global Positioning Satellites (GPS) coordinates) - · Equipment names or designations - Facility physical characteristics including impedances, transformer taps, transfor - · Facility limits and ratings - Voltage control information and recommended set-points - Recommended contingencies to be studied - Protective device clearing times, as appropriate, to support Real-Time transient stability analysis - Buses, breakers, switches, and injections or shunts such as Loads, Capacitors, SVCs, etc. - Lines and series devices (reactors or series capacitors) - Transformers and phase shifters - Generator auxiliary, station service, or common service loads (MW & MVAR) - Generator step-ups to be modeled for BES generators - Generator 'D' curve limits - Real-Time analog and equipment status telemetry for transmission elements, including, but not limited to: - o Breaker, switch, or other equipment status required to determine connectivity - o Real (MW) and reactive (MVAR) power flow for lines, transformers (high or low-side), phase shifters - o Real (MW) and reactive (MVAR) for loads and/or other injections as appropriate - o Reactive (MVAR) power flow for caps, SVCs

-- For dead band SVCs that allows for the SVC to not operate in a specified voltage range (dead band), the following data is required for submission in the Network Model ticket: - o Additional modeling parameters are needed for this enhanced capability: - Node to be controlled - Dead band Minimum Voltage - Dead band Maximum Voltage - SVC maximum MVAR capability (Boost) - SVC minimum MVAR capability (Buck) - Minimum time for gathering modeling data for SVCs with this capability is a six month advanced data submission - Tap position (fixed and variable) for transformers, phase shifters, and variable shunt devices - o Reportable, non-telemetered facility and equipment status - o Real-Time analog and equipment status telemetry for generation, including, but not limited to: - Breaker, switch or other equipment status required to determine connectivity - Real power flow (MW) Specify if net or gross - Reactive power flow (MVAR) Specify if net or gross - Voltage (kV) - Plant auxiliary, station service, or common service load (MW & MVAR) - Reportable, non-telemetered facility and equipment status.
+- For dead band SVCs that allows for the SVC to not operate in a specified voltage range (dead band), the following data is required for submission in the Network Model ticket: - o Additional modeling parameters are needed for this enhanced capability: - Node to be controlled - Dead band Minimum Voltage - Dead band Maximum Voltage - SVC maximum MVAR capability (Boost) - SVC minimum MVAR capability (Buck) - Minimum time for gathering modeling data for SVCs with this capability is a six month advanced data submission - o Tap position (fixed and variable) for transformers, phase shifters, and variable shunt devices - o Reportable, non-telemetered facility and equipment status - o Real-Time analog and equipment status telemetry for generation, including, but not limited to: - Breaker, switch or other equipment status required to determine connectivity - Real power flow (MW) Specify if net or gross - Reactive power flow (MVAR) Specify if net or gross - Voltage (kV) - Plant auxiliary, station service, or common service load (MW & MVAR) - Reportable, non-telemetered facility and equipment status.

-Flow Circuit Breakers (Flow CB)
+Flow Circuit Breakers (Flow CB) Devices

-A flow breaker in the PJM EMS model is a circuit breaker that has been set up to calculate a State Estimator flow across it and a thermal ratings is also applied to that breaker, similar to a line or transformer.
-The Flow CB must be able to calculate net if gross output is available, or calculate gross output if net is available.
+A flow breaker device in the PJM EMS model is a representation of a flow disrupting element (i.e., circuit breaker, disconnect, air break, or similar elements) that has been set up to calculate a SEState Estimator flow across it and athermal ratings are also applied to that flow devicebreaker, similar to a line or transformer.
+The Flow device must be able to calculate net if gross output is available, or calculate gross output if net is available.

-To change an existing circuit breaker to a Flow CB, submit a Network Model ticket via https://esuite.pjm.com/mui/ as part of the Model Build process.
-The ticket must clearly state if a CB is being changed to a Flow CB, or if it is a brand new CB.
-The Flow CB ratings shall be provided in TERM through a similar process to line and transformer ratings updates.
+To change an existing PJM-modeled element circuit breaker to an fFlow device CB, TOs must submit a Network Model ticket via https://esuite.pjm.com/mui/ as part of the Model Build process.
+The ticket must clearly state if an element CB is being changed to a fFlow device CB, or if it is a brand new-flow device CB.
+TOs must then provide he Flow CB equipment ratings via the shall be provided in TERM application through a similar process to line and transformer ratings updates.